History of photographic lens design: Movable element prime lens

+Modern developments (1980+)

 Inexpensive asphere

 Typical lens elements have spherically curved surfaces.
 However, this causes off-axis light to be focused closer to the lens than axial rays (spherical aberration); especially severe in wide angle or wide aperture lenses.
 This can be prevented by using elements with convoluted aspheric curves.
 Although this was theoretically proven by René Descartes in 1637, the grinding and polishing of aspheric glass surfaces was extremely difficult and expensive.

 The first camera lens with an inexpensive mass-produced molded glass aspheric element was the unnamed 12.5mm f/2.8 lens built into the Kodak Disc 4000, 6000 and 8000 (USA) cameras in 1982.
 It was said to be capable of resolving 250 lines per millimeter.
 The four element lens was a Triplet with an added rear field-flattener.
 The Kodak Disc cameras contained very sophisticated engineering.
 They also had a lithium battery, microchip electronics, programmed autoexposure and motorized film wind for US$68 to US$143 list.
 It was the Disc film format that was unable to record 250 lpm.

 Kodak began using mass-produced plastic aspheres in viewfinder optics in 1957, and the Kodak Ektramax (USA) Pocket Instamatic 110 cartridge film camera had a built-in Kodak Ektar 25mm f/1.9 lens (also a four element Triplet) with a molded plastic aspheric element in 1978 for US$87.50 list.
 Plastic is easy to mold into complex shapes that can include an integral mounting flange.
 However, glass is superior to plastic for lens making in many respects – its refractive index, temperature stability, mechanical strength and variety is higher.